karmi/retire/README.markdown

 it will deliver all the features you want — and many more you may have not imagined yet (native geo search? histogram facets?)

-_Slingshot_ currently allow basic operation with the index and searching.
-See chapters below.
+_Slingshot_ currently allows basic operation with the index and searching.
+More is planned.

 Installation